 Matplotlib is an incredible visualization library in Python.
 This visualization ability is incredibly useful due to its ability to show huge amounts of data in a visually appealing form.
 Matplotlib displays using arrays 2-D plots in the form of bar charts, pie charts, scatter plots, histograms and more.

 Matplotlib is designed to work with Numpy’s 2-Dimensional arrays.
 Like Numpy, it is also a library used often in Scientific computing and Statistics.
 It would be best for you to have some basic Numpy knowledge for Matplotlib.
 See our Guide on Numpy here.

 Make sure that you have python matplotlib and all it’s dependencies downloaded and installed before actually trying out any of the code.
-If you’re having problems, here’s a link to the Matplotlib documentation for a guide on installing it.
+If you’re having problems, here’s a guide on how to how install matplotlib on a various operating systems and IDE’s.

 Once you’ve installed matplotlib successfully, use the following import statement to import the

 from matplotlib import pyplot

 Matplotlib is a massive library with many different uses.
 We could not hope to cover every aspect of it here.
 Hence, in this article we will just be dealing with Pyplot, a collection of functions within Matplotlib designed to make it work like MATLAB.